[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 Election Process

-The ARDC election process is scheduled to begin 3 business days from the ratification of the on-chain proposal.
+The ARDC election process is scheduled to begin 3 business days from the passing of the Snapshot proposal.
 A high-level overview of this process can be found in the diagram below.

 All ARDC members are expected to serve their term unless terminated by the ArbitrumDAO through Snapshot as stipulated in the Agreement regulating the ARDC [Further details below re. the Agreement & Defining provisions].